 Assuming that the revenue recognition criteria are met, a past practice or published policy of giving refunds to dissatisfied customers creates a constructive obligation; the obligating event is the sale of the product.
-If it is probable that a certain portion of the goods sold will be returned, then a provision is recognised (at the same time as revenue is recognised) for the best Estimate of the cost of refunds, applying the same principles as for warranty provisions.
-(IAS 37 Example 4 Refunds policy)
+If it is probable that a certain portion of the goods sold will be returned, then a provision is recognised (at the same time as revenue is recognised) for the best Estimate of the cost of refunds, applying the same principles as for warranty provisions. (see provisions Example 4 Refunds policy)

 - Provisions for construction contracts

 An expected loss on a construction contract should be recognised as an expense as soon as such loss is probable.

 A liability that arises from the wind-up of a multi-employer defined benefit plan, or the entity’s withdrawal from a multi-employer defined benefit plan, is recognised and measured in accordance with the provisions standard.
 [IAS 19 39]

 A provision is recognised for the expected cost of bonus or profit-sharing plans if an entity has a present legal or constructive obligation and a reliable estimate of the obligation van be made [IAS 19 19].
 The amount provided is the best estimate of the undiscounted amount that the entity expects to pay.
 If payment is conditional (e.g. on the employee remaining in service), then the conditions and the possibility of forfeiture are taken into account in measuring the obligations [IAS 19 20, IAS 19 BC55]

 IFRS does not specifically address provisions for contract termination costs.
 However, an obligating event that results in an entity having no realistic alternative to settling the obligation would be provided for as an onerous contract – e.g. a lease contract under which the entity will continue to incur costs for its remaining term without economic benefit.

 - Environmental provisions